chz816/chz816.github.io/_posts/2020-04-19-abstractive-summarization-baseline.md

 - Reference: See, A., Liu, P. J., & Manning, C. D. (2017).
 Get to the point: Summarization with pointer-generator networks. *arXiv preprint arXiv:1704.04368*.
 - Link: https://arxiv.org/pdf/1704.04368.pdf
 - Github: https://github.com/abisee/pointer-generator

+### About Paper

+This paper introduces the pointer-generator network which copies words from the source text and retains the ability of generating new words.
+This method can be viewed as a balance between extractive and abstractive summarization.

+[Pointer network](https://arxiv.org/pdf/1506.03134.pdf) is introduced in 2015, to solve the fixed size of the output dictionary constraint.

+### Feature: Coverage Mechanism

+One of the most important contribution from this paper is using coverage mechanism to solve the duplicate text in the summary.
+[Coverage Mechanism is firstly proposed for machine translation](https://arxiv.org/pdf/1601.04811v6.pdf).
+The fundamental idea is to accumulate the previous attention weights as the coverage vector and use it to influence the current attention weight.